-Our School is a vibrant community, with approximately 1,300 baccalaureate students, 75 master's students, and 40 doctoral students.
-Twenty-five full-time faculty educate our students and engage in a wide range of research endeavors.
+Our School is a vibrant community, with approximately 1,300 baccalaureate students, 100 master's students, and 40 doctoral students.
+Thirty full-time faculty educate our students and engage in a wide range of research endeavors.

 Near 16 state criminal justice offices and 13 Texas counties, including Travis (Austin) and Bexar (San Antonio)